hraftery/Vacancies-Solver/README.md

 1. Face cards are not used.
 Only 2 to 10 are used, making each of the four rows only 10 cards long.
 1. When cards are redealt after a round, no gap is left to the right of each suit sequence.
 Instead, the Aces are included in the redeal, and then they are removed to form gaps in random locations.

+## Use

+Simply compile the self-contained `vacancies.c`.
+A simple XCode project file is included for convenience, but is not necessary.

 ## Motivation

 Like all good solitaire, the game is tantalisingly winnable, though the optimal strategy is hard to grasp.
 After playing many games with an average success rate of about 1 in 6, I became intrigued about the actual complexity of the game and whether there was a winning strategy.
 Not having access to the Internet on an international flight to draw upon the world's knowledge, I instead turned to DIY computer science.